 The 6GHz band: Fast performance, short-range

-It’s worth noting that my 2×2 test client could connect to this band consistent at 2.4Gbps on negotiated speed, without me having to tweak anything on the router’s end.
+It’s worth noting that my 2×2 test client could connect to this band consistently at 2.4Gbps on negotiated speed without me having to tweak anything on the router’s end.
 That never happens with the 5GHz band.

 In terms of throughputs, at a close range of fewer than 10 feet (3m), the router had a sustained speed of almost 1500Mbps.
 Father out at 40 feet (12m) away, it still averaged almost 1400mbps.